nashville-software-school/client-side-mastery/book-4-kneel-diamonds/chapters/KD_DEBUGGING.md

 Remember to use all of the resources at your disposal. the Web, your peers and your instructors.

 This is a good time to remind you that this isn't school.
 We don't want you to do this by yourself.
 Professional software developers use **every** possible resource to get things working and do their best to learn what they can as they do it.

+If you really, really, want to, you can [watch how to fix the initial errors](https://vimeo.com/519286816).